 • Data analytics using geospatial information systems (GIS) and other computer applications

 Our program is one of only three similar degrees offered in West Virginia and it is the only one at a primarily undergraduate institution in the state.
-Concord’s friendly atmosphere and small classes allow you to get to know classmates and faculty in a collaborative and safe learning environment.
+Concord University’s friendly atmosphere and small classes allow you to get to know classmates and faculty in a collaborative and safe learning environment.

 Environmental Geosciences students and faculty on top of Mt.
 Elbert